 Set up a New Analytics Profile for a Website and/or an App (GA4)

 In order to start using GA4 from scratch, you first need to create a property/account.
-You can start by visiting the landing page for Google Marketing platforms.
-To create an account, you can simply click the “Start for free” option.
+You can start by visiting the Google Marketing platform.
+To create an account, you can simply click the “Get started today” option.

 1. Set up Analytics on your website and/or app.